-- nasal polyps which affects 50% of people with CF
+- nasal polyps, which affect 50% of people with CF

-- liver disease usually affects up to 30% of people with CF by adulthood
+- liver disease, which usually affects up to 30% of people with CF by adulthood

-- CF-related diabetes is usually present in 2% of children, 19% of adolescents and 40-50% of adults with CF
+- CF-related diabetes, which is usually present in 2% of children, 19% of adolescents and 40-50% of adults with CF

 - progressive respiratory failure.

-The diagnosis of cystic fibrosis can be made through a range of tests.
+The diagnosis of cystic fibrosis is made through a range of tests.

 Guthrie heel prick

 Most babies with CF are diagnosed through a screening test done shortly after birth.
-This test, called the Guthrie heel prick, checks for a range of genetic disorders.
-If a heel prick test is abnormal, further testing is done to check if this is CF or not.
+This test, called the Guthrie heel prick, checks for many genetic disorders.
+If a heel prick test is abnormal your child will be referred for further tests.

 The sweat test is another way of making a diagnosis of cystic fibrosis.
 Here, an abnormally high level of salt is found in a child or adult's sweat.